Exchange Server PowerShell (Exchange Management Shell)

 The Exchange Management Shell also provides a robust and flexible scripting platform.
 Visual Basic scripts that required many lines of code can be replaced by Exchange Management Shell commands that use as little as one line of code.
 The Exchange Management Shell provides this flexibility because it uses an object model that's based on the Microsoft .NET Framework.
 This object model enables Exchange cmdlets to apply the output from one command to subsequent commands.

-To start using the Exchange Management Shell immediately, see the Exchange Management Shell documentation section later in this topic.
+To start using the Exchange Management Shell immediately, see the Exchange Management Shell documentation section later in this article.

 How the Exchange Management Shell works on all Exchange server roles except Edge Transport